Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 orMessageClient

-the phone can be kept in sync with the state of the watch, for example, ensuring that the phone is aware of what watch face is set. - APK transmission: Using
+you keep the phone in sync with the state of the watch, for example, synchronizing the state of the active watch face. - APK transmission: Using

 ChannelClient